Most business meetings “should” have been an email.

 Urgent matters are best discussed during meetings.
 There are some concerns that need to be immediately resolved.
 Meaning, the longer communication takes, the more you lose money.

-It really adds up the more people needed to be looped in to solve a critical issue or an urgent matter.
-The same goes with discussing new requirements, new campaigns, new partnerships, new press releases, or something else that happens immediately.
+It adds up the more people needed to be looped in to solve a critical issue or an urgent matter.
+The same goes for discussing new requirements, campaigns, partnerships, press releases, or something else that happens immediately.

 If you are not located in the same location, Zoom is still okay but it does not bring about the same perks that a face-to-face meeting provides.

 In some cases, discussing something via text, whether email or instant messaging (IM), may cause people to intercept information incorrectly.

 For instance, when discussing with a colleague or team member the new way of doing a task, they could misconstrue it as criticisms on how they do their jobs.
 Misreading or misunderstanding someone can happen anytime, particularly when you converse outside a structured meeting.
 Over time, conflicting thoughts may pile up and cause a bigger problem.

 In meetings, you have the benefits of expressing your thoughts clearly through your body language, voice, tone, and just your ability actually to have a very quick conversation one-on-one.

 Complicated scenarios discussed over Slack are difficult to absorb and understand.